 - Using the completed Consumer Review Form, the Consumer Review Panel a panel of trained cancer patients, survivors, carers, and community members will assess the value of your proposed research to the cancer or general community. - The Consumer Review Panel does not receive your submitted scientific application.
-Ensure your Consumer Review Form can be read as a stand-alone document, addresses all the criteria, and is written in language appropriate for a lay reader. - Please do not refer by name to Investigators or laboratories etc., as the Panel reviews anonymised documents. - To satisfy eligibility requirements, at least one named and qualified consumer must be involved in the research proposal (refer to section 5 for more information). - Please read the guidelines closely and ensure you address all criteria in the suggested manner.
+Ensure your Consumer Review Form can be read as a stand-alone document, addresses all the criteria, and is written in language appropriate for a lay reader. - Please do not refer by name to Investigators or laboratories as the Panel reviews anonymised documents. - To satisfy eligibility requirements, at least one named and qualified consumer must be involved in the research proposal (refer to section 5 for more information). - Signatures of consumers involved in the proposal must be obtained in the Consumer Declaration on page 3 of the Consumer Review Form. - Please read the guidelines closely and ensure you address all criteria in the suggested manner. - You will be prompted to upload your completed Consumer Review Form as part of the Cancer Council NSW online grant submission form which will be used for online submission of Cancer Council NSW Project Grant applications.